privacyguides/privacyguides.org/docs/email.en.md

     ![Disroot logo](assets/img/email/disroot.svg#only-light){ align=right }
     ![Disroot logo](assets/img/email/disroot-dark.svg#only-dark){ align=right }

     **Disroot** offers email amongst [other services](https://disroot.org/en/#services).
 The service is maintained by volunteers and its community.
 They have been in operation since 2015.
 Disroot is based in Amsterdam.
 Disroot is free and uses open source software such as Rainloop to provide service.
-Users support the service through donations and buying extra storage.
+You can support the service through donations and buying extra storage.
 The mailbox limit is 1 GB, but extra storage can be purchased 0.15€ per GB per month paid yearly.

     **Free**